-Most surgeons will allow patients to go home after a mid-urethral sling operation once they are emptying their bladder efficiently and after any pain has been adequately controlled.
+Most surgeons will allow patients to go home after a mid-urethral sling operation once they are emptying their bladder well and after any pain has been adequately controlled.
 Normally this time will vary from a few hours to a couple of days.
 A catheter (tube inserted into the bladder to drain it) is not normally required following this procedure.

 You should be fit enough for usual daily activities within a week of surgery.
 You are advised to avoid heavy lifting, sexual intercourse, tampon use, and sport for 6 weeks to allow the wounds to heal and the sling to be firmly held in place.
 Driving is not recommended until an emergency stop can be performed without pain, and you are free from any sedative effects of pain killers.
 Normally this is after 1-2 weeks.

 Research tells us that, in the short term, this operation is as successful as other more invasive procedures used for controlling stress incontinence, but with a quicker recovery and less chance of needing repeat surgery.
 Between 80-90% of women are happy with their operation and feel that their incontinence is either cured or much better.

 There is no completely “risk free” operation for stress incontinence.
 The likelihood of any of the following complications occurring is 1-10 per 100 patients.